 Given the link between relatedness and reactivity, recent work has explored how relatedness contributes to reactivity, often by manipulating pair types and encoding tasks.
-Maxwell and Huff (2022) investigated relatedness effects on reactivity using three types of paired associates (forward, backward, and symmetrical pairs) and unrelated pairs by comparing JOLs with two additional judgment tasks—judgments of associative memory (JAMs; Maki, 2007; Valentine & Buchanan, 2013) and frequency of co-occurrence judgments—each of which similarly emphasized cue-target relations while removing the metacognitive component associated with JOLs (i.e., neither judgment required making a memory prediction).
-Positive reactivity occurred on all related pair types, and importantly, JOLs, JAMs and frequency judgments each produced reactivity patterns mirroring JOLs (i.e., positive reactivity on related pairs, no reactivity on unrelated pairs; e.g., Janes et al., 2018; Soderstrom et al., 2015).
-These findings suggest that JOLs selectively encourage participants to process cue-target relations based on their preexisting relations, benefiting memory for related but not unrelated pairs.
-Consistent with this account, ratings for JAMs and frequency judgments were moderately-to-strongly correlated with JOLs on related and unrelated pairs (rs ≥ .70 and .41, respectively), suggesting that participants in each group based their judgment on similar cues.
-The authors concluded that JOL reactivity likely reflects the implementation of a relational encoding strategy, which is triggered whenever participants are asked to judge aspects of cue-target pairs pertaining to relatedness.
+Maxwell and Huff (2022) investigated relatedness effects on reactivity by comparing recall for participants making JOLs to three other encoding groups: A no-JOL control group, a separate group of participants completing a shallow-vowel counting task, and a third group who completed a relational encoding task.
+For participants in the JOL group, positive reactivity occurred on all related pair types.
+Importantly, this pattern also extended to participants in the relational encoding group, though unrelated pairs similarly benefitted from explicit relational encoding as participants in this group were instructed to encode all pair types via this strategy.
+The finding that the memorial benefits of JOLs approximated benefits from relational encoding suggests that JOLs encourage participants to process cue-target relations.
+However, the lack of positive reactivity on unrelated pairs suggests that these benefits are dependent on pre-existing cue-target relations.
+As such, the authors concluded that JOL reactivity likely reflects the use of a relational encoding strategy, which is triggered whenever participants judge aspects of cue-target pairs pertaining to relatedness.
 However, because unrelated pairs lack preexisting relationships, they receive no memorial benefit.
-Thus, providing JOLs at encoding only benefits related cue-target pairs.
+Thus, providing JOLs at encoding selectively benefits related but not unrelated cue-target pairs.

 Separately, Halamish and Undorf (2023) assessed the influence of pair relatedness on JOL reactivity by comparing reactivity for related, unrelated, and identical cue-target pairs.
 Importantly, the authors also had participants complete a relatedness judgment task at retrieval in which participants indicated at test whether the cue item was presented alongside a related, unrelated, or identical target.
 Consistent with previous findings, participants making JOLs demonstrated positive reactivity on related pairs but not unrelated pairs.
 Furthermore, Halamish and Undorf demonstrated that positive reactivity additionally extended to identical cue-target pairs, providing further evidence that relatedness is a requisite for JOL reactivity.
 Regarding the relatedness judgments, making JOLs improved accuracy on related pairs, but not identical or unrelated pairs.
 Thus, findings from Halamish and Undorf provide further evidence that making JOLs causes participants to process cue-target relations but only on related cue-target pairs.
-Considered alongside findings from Maxwell and Huff (2022), there is converging evidence that JOL reactivity on cue-target pairs occurs via relational processing, with JOLs directing participants to process cue-target associations to a greater extent relative to silent reading.
+Considered alongside findings from Maxwell and Huff (2022), there is converging evidence that JOL reactivity on cue-target pairs reflects relational processing, with JOLs directing participants to process cue-target associations to a greater extent relative to silent reading.

 The Present Study